 Untreated, it can result in severe deformities and disability.

-Treatment is corrective osteotomy.
+Treatment is a corrective osteotomy.
 This involves a wedge removal with the base on the lateral side.

 Get more stuff on Musculoskeltal Health